nodeca/nodeca-doc/src/documents/router.html.md

 ### Fallbacks

-You can mount/bind any part of `nodeca.server` tree, even serve `forum.posts` and `forum.threads` by different address:port points (although if you do so, I recommend you to visit a doctor).
+You can mount/bind any part of N.wire's `server:**` channel, even serve `forum.posts` and `forum.threads` by different address:port points.

 When you specify mount/bind options for `forum` and `forum.posts`, the last one will use options of `forum` as "defaults".
 In this case we can describe the way